 - Your residence application form is received by 1st August in the year in which your studies begin

 - You are unaccompanied, ie you do not bring any dependants, such as a partner and/or children

 In years of exceptional demand, in order to meet our guarantee we may offer accommodation in a twin shared room at the start of the academic year for a short period.
 Some of the accommodation we offer is provided by Liberty Living, a private provider who offer high quality rooms at two Halls in Southampton - Liberty Point and Liberty Quays.

 *full-time, commencing a course in September/October and studying for a complete academic year and excluding students who are on exchange programmes - see below for further information.

-If you are a new, unaccompanied, non-EU international student, you are guaranteed an offer of a room in halls for another year of your studies i.e. guaranteeing you the offer of 2 years in halls.
+If you are a new, unaccompanied, non-EU international student, you are guaranteed an offer of a room in halls for your first year, and another year of your studies i.e. guaranteeing you the offer of 2 years in halls.
+The 2 years must include your first year of study, followed by one further year.
 This does not have to be your second year of study, but may be in your third or subsequent year of study.
 For your first year, you will need to apply by 1 August in the calendar year in which your studies begin.
 For subsequent years, you must apply for accommodation during the second term for the coming academic year, the deadline for applications will be publicised nearer the time

 *International students are those paying international tuition fees.

 If you are an undergraduate student and have made the University of Southampton your Insurance choice you are covered by the guarantee as long as you submit an application by 1st August, and you may be offered a space in a twin shared room.
 On arrival in Halls you will be asked to complete a transfer form and you will be prioritised for a single room as soon as one becomes available.